Contractor Tips

 If getting stuck without cell service is a reality for your operation, run this test on every app you evaluate.
 Most buyers never do.
 The ones that pass are worth considering.
 The ones that don’t are office tools dressed up as field tools.

-What offline actually means
+What offline access actually means for contractors

 A contractor app that works offline stores job data on the device itself, not just on a remote server.
 When you open a job without signal, it’s pulling from what’s already on your phone.
 When you add a note or update an estimate, it saves locally and queues the sync for when you’re back in range.
 Nothing gets lost.
 Nothing requires a connection to function.